twpayne/chezmoi/docs/HOWTO.md

-For more advanced usage, you can use the full power of the [`text/template`](https://pkg.go.dev/text/template) language. chezmoi includes all of the hermetic text functions from [sprig](http://masterminds.github.io/sprig/) and its own [functions for interacting with password managers](https://github.com/twpayne/chezmoi/blob/master/docs/REFERENCE.md#template-functions).
+For more advanced usage, you can use the full power of the [`text/template`](https://pkg.go.dev/text/template) language. chezmoi includes all of the text functions from [sprig](http://masterminds.github.io/sprig/) and its own [functions for interacting with password managers](https://github.com/twpayne/chezmoi/blob/master/docs/REFERENCE.md#template-functions).

 Templates can be executed directly from the command line, without the need to